People

 Leah Ettensohn - Grad Student

 Leah is a PhD student in the Psychology Department.
 She earned her B.S. in Cognitive Psychology from Carnegie Mellon University.
 Leah completed her undergraduate honors thesis in the lab of Dr. Marlene Behrmann, where she studied plasticity in the visual system.
 She then received a post-bac IRTA fellowship to study visuomotor perception at the NIH under Drs.
 Leslie Ungerleider and Chris Baker.
 At UCSD, Leah is excited to continue studying visual and multimodal perception, particularly within the context of working memory.
-In her free time, Leah enjoys playing tennis, being outdoors, and spending time with her cat.
+In her free time, Leah enjoys pilates, being outdoors, and spending time with her cat.

 Yixin Yuan - Grad Student